St Patrick's Catholic College

 St Patrick's Catholic College is a coeducational secondary school located in Thornaby-on-Tees in the Borough of Stockton-on-Tees, England.

 Previously a voluntary aided school administered by Stockton-on-Tees Borough Council and the Roman Catholic Diocese of Middlesbrough, St Patrick's Catholic College converted to academy status in September 2015 and became part of the Nicholas Postgate Catholic Academy Trust when it was formed in September 2018.
+It remains as such to this day.

 St Patrick's Catholic College offers GCSEs, BTECs and Cambridge Nationals as programmes of study for pupils.